 - bird eye chilis - these are optional and can totally be omitted.
 Also feel free to use more or less, depending on how spicy you like your food.

-Some versions include olive oil as a key ingredient but I wanted to keep it as authentic as possible, and therefore omitted it.
+Some online versions include olive oil as a key ingredient but I wanted to keep this recipe authentic , and therefore omitted it.

 useful tips